babylonlabs-io/covenant-emulator/docs/covenant-emulator-setup.md

 - `KeyringBackend` - Storage backend for the keyring (os, file, kwallet, pass, test, memory)
 - `URL` - Endpoint where the remote signing service is running
 - `Timeout` - Maximum time to wait for remote signer responses
-- `RemoteSignerEnabled` - Whether to use the remote signing service

 Ensure that the covenant signer is running and unlocked before proceeding otherwise you will be unable to run the emulator.

 ## 4. Generate key pairs

 The covenant emulator daemon requires the existence of a Babylon keyring that signs signatures and interacts with Babylon.
 Use the following command to generate the key:

 ```bash